iterative/dvc.org/static/docs/understanding-dvc/related-technologies.md

    - DVC has transparent design:
      [meta files and directories](/doc/user-guide/dvc-files-and-directories)
-     (including the data cache) have a human-readable format and can be easily reused by external tools.
+     (including the <abbr>data cache</abbr>) have a human-readable format and can be easily reused by external tools.

 4. **Git workflows** and Git usage methodologies such as Gitflow.
 The differences are: